We made it!

 I had the idea for Brewww back in 2012.
 Like any good crush, it was all in my head.
 It was only when I took the steps towards formalizing everything that I realized how much I loved running a business.

-- I love when there is a problem I can't figure out (yet)
+- I loved when there is a problem it took time to figure out.

 I know what gets me out of bed in the morning.
-I know that after a year I can shave milliseconds of loading time off a client site, or I can recognize the diminishing returns and focus my efforts elsewhere.
-I know there is much to learn, but I also know I am self-taught and I'm not slowing down.
+I know after a year what I am made of.
+I know there is much to learn, but I also know myself, and know there is no sign of stopping.

 Above all, I know the potential stage is what sets the hook, but it's not what reels you in.
 It's your preference for your vision over the simple pleasures of life that are a truer indicator that you were meant to start a company.
 You are never alone as you start your company.
 We're rallying behind you, and here when you need us.